Architectural Engineering Technology

 |Race/Ethnicity||Number of Grads|

-AE Tech appeals to people across the globe.
-About 3.5% of those with this major are international students.
+Students from other countries are interested in AE Tech, too.
+About 2.7% of those with this major are international students.

 How Much Do Architectural Engineering Technology Majors Make?